Cosmetic Acupuncture for Dark Circles of the eye.

 Add in Body Acupuncture points to support moving stagnation including Liver and Spleen Acupoints.

-Dark circles from Deficiency
+Dark circles due to Deficiency

-The other possible TCM diagnosis for dark circles under the eyes could be a Deficient pattern, often Kidney Deficiency.
-As this rings true to all of you who DO feel exhausted, drained and depleted.
 Simply working hard, playing hard, stressing a lot can wear you out physically, mentally and emotionally.
 It takes it's toll on your Adrenals (the glands that sit on top of your Kidneys) and exhausts them by overusing Adrenaline.
 So the tiredness often can show on your face and dark circles is common in these clients.

 Cosmetic Acupuncture strategy: Use Acupuncture to improve circulation around the eyes.